ludus-leonis/FreeBeeGee/docs/INSTALL.md

 `.htaccess_full` also contains rules how to enforce https and to supress 'www.', but they are disabled by default.
 Enable them if needed.

-Finally, review the `terms.html` and don't forget to add your GDPR / privacy statement to `privacy.html`. ;)
+Finally, review the `terms.html` and don't forget to update your GDPR / privacy statement in `privacy.html`.
+Consider neither of them as legal advice - if in doubt, consult a lawyer.

 ## Configuration